Print Friendly

 k’amal b’e leader; president; traditionally a person who is an expert in ceremonial speech, for example for weddings

-ajanel wood worker
+ajanel wood worker, carpenter

 ajq’ij calendar specialist, daykeeper, shaman